FrancGarcia/cse15l-lab-reports/lab-report-5-week-10.md

 < []
 ```

-The above output describes how my implemenation included the link within the list as seen above `---`.
-The output also describes how Joe's implementation did not include the link within the list as seen by the empty list below `---`.
+The above output describes how my implementation included the link within the list as seen above `---`.
+The output also describes how the provided implementation did not include the link within the list as seen by the empty list below `---`.

 ---